-The experimental approach, e.g. electron-ID and event selection cuts, initially follows that propsed by the Desch and Kuhl.
-The main selection cuts are the requirement that the di-jet mass be greater than 100 GeV and the likelihood selection based on variables that are sensitive to the measured Higgs mass and the angular distribution of the jets.
-These input distributions, and the resulting likelihood variable for the ZH signal and the main background due to ZZ events, are shown in Figure 7.
+The experimental approach, e.g. electron-ID and event selection cuts, initially follows that proposed by Desch and Kuhl.
+The main event selection is based on the di-jet mass and a likelihood variable.
+The distributions of the quantities used to calculate the likelihood and the resulting likelihood values for the ZH signal and the main background, due to ZZ events, are shown in Figure 7.
 A signal to background ratio of 2.3 is achieved, compared to a value of 2.8 obtained by Desch and Kuhl.

 In the future, the event selection will be revisited.
 In particular, it will be studied whether shifting the cut values on the selection variables can improve the selection.
-Also ways to improve the likelihood-based selection by using different inputs will be explored.
-For the flavour tag, which is essential for extracting the branching ratios, it will be investigated if performance can be improved by using a k{T} -cluster approach with fixed y-cut value, rather than forcing the event into a fixed number of jets, which tends to merge gluon-jets with one of the hadronic jets.
+Further, ways of improving the likelihood-based selection by using different inputs will be explored.
+For the flavour tag, which is essential for extracting the branching ratios, it will be investigated if performance can be improved by using a $k{T}$ -cluster approach with fixed y-cut value, rather than forcing the event into a fixed number of jets, which tends to merge gluon-jets with one of the hadronic jets.
 This study of the dependence of flavour tagging performance on the jet finder configuration will also be useful for other studies performed in the ILC community.

-In collaboration with the SiD detector concept group, the process $ZH \rightarrow v\overline{v}c\overline{c}$ is also under study (Y. Banda, A. Nomerotski, Oxford).
+In collaboration with the SiD detector concept group, the process $ZH \rightarrow v\overline{v}c\overline{c}$ is also under study.
 Distributions of relevant kinematic variables look reasonable.
-The event selection efficiency remains to be studied, as do effects of adding Standard Model backgrounds and backgrounds due to hadronically decaying Z bosons.
+The event selection efficiency remains to be studied, as do the effects of adding Standard Model backgrounds and backgrounds due to hadronically decaying Z bosons.

-Major progress has been made with the study of anomalous Wtb coupling in $e^+e^- \rightarrow t\bar{t}$ (E. Devetak, A. Nomerotski, Oxford).
-Identification of hadronically decaying top-quarks is essential for the event selection and is achieved by requiring the missing energy to be below 50 GeV, the logarithm of the minimum y-cut to exceed 8 (when forcing the event into six jets), the sum of the btags for all jets to exceed 1.5, and the b-tag values of the jets with highest and second-highest network outputs to exceed 0.7 and 0.5, respectively.
+Major progress has been made with the study of anomalous Wtb coupling in $e^+e^- \rightarrow t\bar{t}$ .
+Identification of hadronically decaying top-quarks is essential for the event selection and is achieved by requiring the missing energy to be below 50 GeV, the logarithm of the minimum y-cut to exceed 8 (when forcing the event into six jets), the sum of the b-tags for all jets to exceed 1.5, and the b-tag values of the jets with highest and second-highest network outputs to exceed 0.7 and 0.5, respectively.
 Two reconstructed W-bosons are required, the mass of which must lie between 65 and 95 GeV.
 Further event selection cuts exploit the multiplicity and mass differences between the two tops and the two W-bosons in the event.

-Figure 8 Study of anomalous Wtb coupling: (a) top mass peak obtained from kinematic fit, (b) number of reconstructed \overline{b} quarks in the forward and backward regions.
+Figure 8 Study of anomalous Wtb coupling: (a) top mass peak obtained from kinematic fit, (b) number of reconstructed $\overline{b}$ quarks in the forward and backward regions.